 Call or Text: (802) 625-0201

-You'll work on projects that make you proud, learn all kinds of skills from relevant internships, and grow in ways you've never expected.
+As a student, you'll work on individual and team projects that make you proud, learn a variety of professional skills from relevant internships, and grow in ways you've never expected.
 By the time you graduate, you'll be a confident professional with impressive expertise.

 Champlain Competency: Communication

 The Game Business Professional is an effective communicator in all forms: written, verbal, or visual.
 Whether presenting to business partners, broadcasting to their communities, or drafting research results, they can effectively convey ideas, information, and intentions in a manner that is appropriate to the topic, situation, and audience.
 They are able to accurately and critically interpret the messages produced by those they are engaged with and provide clear and appropriate responses.

 The Game Business Professional leverages their collaborative, leadership, and interpersonal skills to effectively organize and manage collaborative relationships in and outside of their organizations.
 Able to evaluate the intersections, influences, and social contexts of both game communities and the larger world, they make decisions and advocate for policies from a position of shared humanity and openness towards difference.

 Undaunted by an industry that continuously reinvents itself, the Game Business Professional thinks, works, and responds with a high degree of originality, divergent thinking, and risk taking.
 Able to identify, formulate, and communicate skillful inquiry, they critically and thoroughly examine their own assumptions and those of others.
 Equally capable of separating complex issues into component parts and of synthesizing a range of ideas, disciplines, and experiences, the Game Business Professional is a catalyst for positive change.